idanCohenZ/idanCohenZ/README.md

 ## About Me

-- 🎓 I’m a 3ed year Computer Science student.
+- 🎓 I’m a Computer Science Graduate.

 - Loves a good challenge, especially with using new technologies and API's. (like the Jarvis, face recognition etc')